-- An increase in veldfires will destroy the soil structure and seed banks. - Threatened ecosystems should be protected against urbanisation. - Watercourses should be protected against illegal dumping in order to enhance water quality. - Climate change causes extreme rainfall, which results in floods, increased run-off water, and soil erosion. - The lack of energy supply threatens the longevity of businesses contributing to the local economy. - There are high unemployment levels especially in Greater Edendale and Imbali. - The high crime rate, especially in the CBD, discourages new business ventures and contributes to the deterioration of the CBD. - There is a lack of funding for housing investment further impacted by Covid-19. - The degradation of the CBD and the Municipality's ability to refurbish the CBD is threatened due to heritage preservation requirements. - Fiscal constraints and declining fiscal budgets, exacerbated by the impact of Covid-19. - The physical barriers presented by the area's topography impede spatial transformation and mobility. - Planning alignment and coordination impact on the ability to deliver effectively. - Inter-governmental relations and the ability to align priorities (both within the municipality and other spheres of government). - Irregular/unauthorised expenditure and maladministration. - The uncontrolled land invasion and lack of law enforcement. - Lack of accessibility to Ward 39 and potential lack of integration due to isolation.
+- High-potential agricultural land is being developed to accommodate lowdensity residential developments. - An increase in veldfires will destroy the soil structure and seed banks. - Threatened ecosystems should be protected against urbanisation. - Watercourses should be protected against illegal dumping in order to enhance water quality. - Climate change causes extreme rainfall, which results in floods, increased run-off water, and soil erosion. - The lack of energy supply threatens the longevity of businesses contributing to the local economy. - There are high unemployment levels especially in Greater Edendale and Imbali. - The high crime rate, especially in the CBD, discourages new business ventures and contributes to the deterioration of the CBD. - There is a lack of funding for housing investment further impacted by Covid-19. - The degradation of the CBD and the Municipality's ability to refurbish the CBD is threatened due to heritage preservation requirements. - Fiscal constraints and declining fiscal budgets, exacerbated by the impact of Covid-19. - The physical barriers presented by the area's topography impede spatial transformation and mobility. - Planning alignment and coordination impact on the ability to deliver effectively. - Inter-governmental relations and the ability to align priorities (both within the municipality and other spheres of government). - Irregular/unauthorised expenditure and maladministration. - The uncontrolled land invasion and lack of law enforcement. - Lack of accessibility to Ward 39 and potential lack of integration due to isolation.

-4 Strategic issues and opportunities
+5 Strategic issues and opportunities